TheOdinProject/curriculum/nodeJS/express/controllers.md

 };
 ```

 However, this is not exactly a clean solution since eventually, we will have to add the same try/catch block to *all* controllers.
 There is a package called [express-async-handler](https://www.npmjs.com/package/express-async-handler) that you can install to hide this bit.
-It essentially just chains a `catch` to "catch" any errors in the function.

 ```javascript
 const asyncHandler = require("express-async-handler");